ouspg/SOP-Robot/README.md

 ## The Robot

 The robot uses dynamixel servos.
 Servos are controlled via the `robot_hardware` ROS node, which implements the hardware interface for [ros2_control](https://github.com/ros-controls/ros2_control). `robot` package contains the servo controller configurations for the robot.
 See [robot.yaml](src/robot/controllers/robot.yaml), for example.
 The head supports `joint_trajectory_controller`.
-When using this controller, joints can be controlled by sending action messages to the trajectroy controller.
+When using this controller, joints can be controlled by sending action messages to the trajectory controller.
 See [bring up](./docs/BRINGUP.md) for an example of action message.

 Joint -> Servo mappings are defined in two files.
 Configuration file connects servo ID with certain joint. [dynamixel_arm.yaml](config/dynamixel_arm.yaml) is for servos of robot arm and [dynamixel_head.yaml](config/dynamixel_head.yaml) for servos of head.